December Adventure

 Day 11 - 15

-My adventure took a fun but unexpected pivot towards real-life, so put this on hold for a bit.
+My adventure took a fun but unexpected pivot, so this project was put on hold for a bit.

 The rest of this week and next weekend will be filled with the expected interruption of moving, primarily in terms of packing.
 Ideally will pick up this project again next week.